neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 issuer whether a token is still good, and the userinfo lookup behind an opaque token has a cache of its own (`visa.cache.userinfo-ttl`).

+A grant made after the entry was written is hidden for as long as the entry lives.
+When a REMS approval adds a visa to a user's passport, a user with a cached entry keeps getting the old dataset list and the new visa is not fetched until the entry expires, which with the default `visa.cache.token-ttl` of `3600` is up to an hour.
+The entry cannot outlive the token, and a stale entry never lists more than the user had at login, so nobody gets access they should not have.
+The user just does not see the new dataset yet.

+The support answer to "I was granted access but the dataset is not listed" is to log in again.
+The new token misses the token cache and the visas are fetched again.
+This assumes the client stops sending the old `sda_session` cookie: the middleware checks the cookie before the bearer token, so a browser that keeps it stays on the old list until the cookie's `Max-Age` runs out.
+A client that offers "log in again" should clear the cookie at the same time.
+Operators who want a shorter window can lower `visa.cache.token-ttl`; the visa validation and userinfo caches already default to 120 s and 60 s.

 `swagger_v2.yml` lists `bearerAuth` as its only security scheme because of the per-replica scope.
 The server does authenticate a request carrying nothing but the cookie, so the cookie is a session credential in its own right.
 It is one no